RiyNov/Foreign-Exchange-Currency-App/README.md

-# Foreign-Exchange-Currency-App
+# Foreign Exchange Currency App
-Foreign-Exchange-Currency-App by Riyandi Novian
+by Riyandi Novian
+with React JS